Yves Duhaime: Provincial politics

 He did not run in 1985.

 Federal politics

 Duhaime was a candidate to the Bloc Québécois Leadership Convention of 1997 but finished second behind Gilles Duceppe.
 He also ran as a BQ candidate in the district of Saint-Maurice against the incumbent Member of Parliament and Prime Minister Jean Chrétien.
-Chrétien won re-election with 47%.
-Duhaime finished a strong second with 44%.
+Chrétien won re-election with 47 percent of the vote; Duhaime finished second with 44 percent.